Vote for your favorite triathlon discipline; swimming, biking, running

 When I search for my rankings using the Rankings Search option, one or more of my races are not included.
 How do I have that corrected?
 Before submitting an inquiry, please go through the steps below.
 If after reading through those you feel there is an error, please contact Membership.

-- Check the Event Calendar to ensure the event was in fact sanctioned.
-If an event is not listed on the calendar, then it was not a sanctioned event and therefore, cannot be included in the National Rankings.
+- Check the Event Calendar to ensure the event was sanctioned.
+If an event is not listed on the calendar, then it was not a sanctioned event and therefore, will not be included in the National Rankings.

 - Did you compete in a relay?
 You must have competed as an individual rather than a relay team member in order to be included in the rankings.